SSC-HoCgroup/miniproject-devlog/README.md

 ```

 The `-u` flag will tell Git to save these settings.
 After you've run this command successfully, you can do all additional pushes by using just the `git push` command, without any additional conditions.

+#### Step 4: Take Notes of What's New to You

+While you go through the "Getting Started with Rails" tutorial (below), you will come across vocabulary and concepts that is new to you.
+When you do, write it down!
+You can reference these notes to update us on your progress, to figure out which questions you want to ask, and to get help from the #HourofCode coordinators.

+Additionally, after you've completed this project, you can put your notes into your new Dev Log to use for easy reference later on.

 #### Step 5: Use the "Getting Started with Rails" Tutorial